kdave/btrfs-progs/Documentation/ch-mount-options.rst

         negligible compared to the previous mode and it's supposed to be the preferred mode if needed.

-        If it is not necessary to immediately discard freed blocks, then the ``fstrim`` tool can be used to discard all free blocks in a batch.
+        If it is not necessary to immediately discard freed blocks, then the :command:`fstrim` tool can be used to discard all free blocks in a batch.
 Scheduling a TRIM during a period of low system activity will prevent latent interference with the performance of other operations.
 Also, a device may ignore the TRIM command